-Note: See Available Operations Permissions for a list of all options.
+Note: See "Create a new group" on page 316 for a list of all options.

 7. Click Save Role.

 To create a new role from an existing role:

 A new role can also be based on an existing role with the Use as template link on the upper right of a role's detail page.